-East Coast, California brace for powerful storms
+Tornado deaths over weekend exceed '16 toll

 - Flash flood watches, mandatory evacuations issued in California

+"All I saw was a little girl flown up and thrown in a ditch.
+Three seconds later, the trailer got picked up off the ground and landed on top of the mother and son," Williams said.

+When the howling winds subsided, the landscape across the Southeast was dotted with overturned cars, debris and scores of damaged mobile homes.

-(CNN)Millions of coastal residents along the Eastern seaboard and in California are facing potentially disastrous storms Monday as deadly winter weather systems continue to churn.
+Elsewhere, along the Eastern Seaboard and in California, millions were facing potentially disastrous storms Monday as deadly storms continue to churn.

-In south Florida, 7 million people remain under tornado watches after storms ravaged the Southeast, killing 18 people and destroying homes across three states.

-Heavy rain and strong winds are also expected across the Mid-Atlantic, with gusts near 60 mph possible in New York City.
+Heavy rain and strong winds are also expected across the Mid-Atlantic, with gusts near 60 mph possible in New York City and heavy snow beginning on Monday in New England.

-Meantime, flash flood watches are in effect in the Los Angeles area, with small pockets of the region under mandatory evacuation as heavy downpours have triggered minor mud and debris flows.
+Flash flood watches were in effect in the Los Angeles area, with small pockets of the region under mandatory evacuation orders after heavy downpours triggered minor mud and debris flows.
 Storms are blamed for two deaths in California.

 Deadly Georgia storms

-Across the South, communities are set to begin picking up the pieces as rough weather gives way to partly cloudy skies and moderate wind.
+Across the South, all watches and warnings have expired, and the rough weather gives way to partly cloudy skies and moderate wind on Monday.

 Georgia Gov. Nathan Deal has declared a state of emergency in seven southern counties, and he said the state will seek federal assistance to help storm-stricken areas.
-Fourteen people were confirmed dead across the state.
+Fifteen people were confirmed dead across the state.

 "These storms have devastated communities and homes in south central Georgia, and the state is making all resources available to the impacted areas," Deal said in a statement.